illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 Demonstration of project management tool and explanation of the 25 build point items -- tell us what initially was assigned and what was accomplished | 3
-Demonstrate deployment of full working applcation on the providied cloud environment Demonstrate login of user, posting of a question, and answering of a question, on the Vagrant Infrastructure | 3 Demonstration of all team-members accomplishing the prior step | 2 Professor will log into your production system and post a question and post an answer, unassisted | 1 UI/UX walk through explaining what was accomplished and what portions of the UI/UX are outstanding | 3 Clear transition to a conclusion and small summary of presentation | 1
+Demonstrate deployment of full working applcation on the providied cloud environment Demonstrate login of user, posting of a question, and answering of a question, on the Vagrant Infrastructure | 3 Demonstration of all team-members accomplishing the prior step | 3 Professor will log into your production system and post a question and post an answer, unassisted | 1 Demonstrate SQL and or XSS attacks upon your site and explain the mitigations you implemented | 2 Clear transition to a conclusion and small summary of presentation | 1

 #### Rubric for Project Manager Presentation